Dhanushkodi

 Dhanushkodi is an abandoned town at the south-eastern tip of Pamban Island of the state of Tamil Nadu in India.
 It is south-east of Pamban and is about 24 km west of Talaimannar in Sri Lanka.
 The town was destroyed during the 1964 Rameswaram cyclone and remains uninhabited in the aftermath.
-Today only a few vendors and restaurants can be seen at Dhanushkodi during the day along with the ruins of the long destroyed town.
+Although devoid of inhabitants, Dhanushkodi remains a tourist attraction due to its historical and mythological relevance.

 Geography

-Dhanushkodi is on the tip of Pamban island, separated from the mainland by the Palk Strait.
+Dhanushkodi is on the tip of Pamban island, separated from the Indian mainland by the Palk Strait.

 Transport

-The National Highway completed the 9.5-km-long road – 5 km from Mukuntharayar Chathiram to Dhanushkodi and 4.5 km from Dhanushkodi to Arichamunai.
+The National Highway completed the 9.5-km-long road – 5 km from Mukuntharayar Chathiram to Dhanushkodi and 4.5 km from Dhanushkodi to Arichal Munai.
 Until 2016, Dhanushkodi was reachable either on foot along the seashore or in jeeps.
 In 2016, a road was completed from the village of Mukundarayar Chathiram.

 A metre gauge railway line connected Mandapam on mainland India to Dhanushkodi.
 Boat mail express ran from Chennai Egmore to Dhanushkodi till 1964 when the metre-gauge branch line from Pamban to Dhanushkodi was destroyed during the 1964 Dhanushkodi cyclone.
 In 2003, Southern Railway sent a project report to Ministry of Railways for re-laying a 16 km railway line to Dhanushkodi from Rameswaram.
 The planning commission looked into the possibility of a new railway line between Dhanushkodi and Rameswaram in 2010.

 1964 cyclone

 The area around Rameswaram is prone to high-intensity geomorphic activity.
 A scientific study conducted by the Geological Survey of India indicated that the southern part of Dhanushkodi facing the Gulf of Mannar sank by almost 5 m in 1948 and 1949, due to vertical tectonic movement of land parallel to the coastline.
 As a result of this, a patch of land of about 0.5 km in width, stretching 7 km from north to south, was submerged under the sea.

 On 17 December 1964, a tropical depression formed at 5°N 93°E in the South Andaman Sea.
 On 19 December, it intensified into a cyclonic storm.
 After 21 December 1964, it moved westwards, almost in a straight line, at the rate of 400 to 550 km per day.
 On 22 December, it crossed Vavuniya in Sri Lanka and made landfall at Dhanushkodi on the night of 22–23 December 1964.
 Estimated wind velocity was 280 km/h and tidal waves were 7 m high.

 An estimated 1,800 people died in the cyclonic storm on 22 December including 115 passengers on board the Pamban-Dhanushkodi passenger train.
 The entire town was marooned and the Government of Madras declared Dhanushkodi as a ghost town, unfit for living.

-In December 2004, around the 40th anniversary of the deadly cyclone, the sea around Dhanushkodi receded about 500 m from the coastline, briefly exposing the submerged part of the town before massive tsunami waves struck the coast.
+Around the 40th anniversary of the deadly cyclone, the sea around Dhanushkodi receded about 500 m from the coastline, briefly exposing the submerged part of the town before massive tsunami waves struck the coast on 26 December 2004.